 Each May, Noisy Planet joins the American Speech-Language-Hearing Association (ASHA) (link is external), one of our collaborators, in observing Better Hearing and Speech Month.
 Noisy Planet celebrates this annual opportunity to raise awareness about communication disorders and hearing health—in particular, the causes and prevention of noise-induced hearing loss.
 This year’s theme is “Communication Across the Lifespan.”
 Noisy Planet reminds preteens, parents, and professionals who interact with preteens that hearing loss from noise typically develops slowly over time, so it is important to form healthy hearing habits early.

 Preventing hearing loss promotes lifelong learning, and staying connected to our family, our friends, and our surroundings.
-Approximately 13 to 18 percent of U.S. teens have signs of possible noise-induced hearing loss, according to a recent study of hearing tests from 1988 to 2010.
-Although the study showed that the overall prevalence of this form of hearing loss has not changed significantly in the past 22 years, that’s still a lot of teens who are likely to lose some of their hearing over time.
+Approximately 13 to 18 percent of U.S. teens have signs of possible noise-induced hearing loss, according to a study published in JAMA Otolaryngology-Head & Neck Surgery in September 2017.
+Although the study showed that the overall prevalence of this form of hearing loss did not change significantly over 22 years (from 1988 to 2010), that’s still a lot of teens who are likely to lose some of their hearing over time.
 In addition, tens of millions of U.S. adults ages 20 to 69 have measurable hearing loss likely due to noise exposure.
 Children and teens who develop healthy hearing habits early on can take steps to protect their hearing for life!